yifso/nteract/docs/groups/components-group.md

 #### Extending Cells

-The /stateful-components package ships with a default set of implementations for different types of cells: markdown, code, and raw.
+The package ships with a default set of implementations for different types of cells: Markdown, code, and raw.

 **Example:**